thumbnail

 Qiannan

-It is located in Guizhou Province, China, is a vibrant mountainous region renowned for its deep-rooted ethnic minority cultures, primarily home to Miao and Dong peoples.
+It is located in Guizhou Province, China, and is a vibrant mountainous region renowned for its deep-rooted ethnic minority cultures, primarily home to Miao and Dong peoples.

 Qiandongnan